May 11, 2026

 Writing, Writing and Writing!

-For the past few weeks, I was entirely swamped with the load of work so I was not able to write any blog posts.
-As much as I love writing and enjoy it, it is still very time-consuming and hard, especially if you write in a language other than your mother tongue, But more on this, later!
+For the past few weeks, I was entirely swamped with the load of work, so I was not able to write any blog posts.
+As much as I love writing and enjoy it, it is still very time-consuming and hard, especially if you write in a language other than your mother tongue, but more on this later!

-My upcoming piece will be an interesting work with a different view of an ancient site in northwestern Iran, I am not going to spoil it and as soon as it passes through the peer-review hurdles, I will share it in a post.
+My upcoming piece will be an interesting work with a different view of an ancient site in northwestern Iran.
+I am not going to spoil it, and as soon as it passes through the peer-review hurdles, I will share it in a post.

-...And on writing in another language
+And on writing in another language

 As a Kurdish ethnic, I had to learn Farsi as my second language since my education was forced to be in Persian with no option to study in my mother tongue; therefore, English is actually my fourth language because I learned Azeri at a very young age before even learning English.
 I am somehow lucky that I can say I am a polyglot!
 Aren't I?